 Throughout the Church Age, there have been many Christian religious institutions, denominations and sects that have advocated the keeping of certain Old Testament laws or even all of them.
 The two most popular O.T. laws today are tithing and Sabbath keeping.
 The dietary laws are fairly popular among certain sects.
 The Ten Commandments are still quite popular among most denominations of Christianity.

-Scriptures references comparing the Old Covenant with the New are
+comparing the Old Covenant with the New are the Scriptures themselves

 Some Brief Comments

 One of the leading causes for confusion concerning “the law” is the way Bible translators have handled certain Hebrew and Greek words.
 The Version that has held sway over the English-speaking church for 400 years is the King James Bible.
 This translation was commissioned by King James is 1603, a time in which knowledge of the Greek and Hebrew languages was poor.
 Fifty-four translators were divided into six teams each responsible for translating certain books.
 They relied heavily on the Latin text, previous English translations and to some degree the actual Hebrew and Greek texts.
 Dividing into six different committees created a problem the translators didn’t see as they were translating.
 Each committee used their own choice of English words for the Hebrew and Greek.
 As a result, one Hebrew word was translated by many different English words.

 For example, the Hebrew word “mishpat” was translated by the KJV 31 different ways.
 Here are the various English words used by the KJV translators for the Hebrew word “mishpat:” cause, ceremony, charge, crime, custom, desert, determination, discretion, disposing, due, due order, fashion, form, judgment, justice, law, manner, manner of law, measure, order, ordinance, right, sentence, be judged, just, lawful, justly, use to do, worthy, wrong, wrongfully.